IMPORTANT INFORMATION FOR PATIENTS - UPDATED FRIDAY 15 MAY

 Requesting an appointment

-Pre-booking of appointments has been suspended.
-All requests for a new appointment with a doctor will be triaged by the doctors and all requests for new appointments with a nurse will be triaged by either the nurses or the doctor.
+All requests for a new appointment with a doctor will be triaged by the doctors and all requests for new appointments with a nurse will be triaged by either the nurses or the doctors.
 This means a doctor or nurse will contact you by telephone to discuss how best to manage your situation.
-If you require an appointment they will fit you into this.
+If you require an appointment they will fit you into this and explain the process.

 As per government guidance we have suspended some of the non-essential and private tasks we usually undertake in order to allow us to prioritise work related to the coronavirus outbreak.
 With diminished staffing, this also allows us to ensure that we provide a safe service to our patients.